Madison County Transit: Modern era

 The Madison County Transit District was created in 1980 by the Madison County Board to improve transportation within the county.
 In 1981, the Illinois General Assembly passed the Local Mass Transit District Act allowing counties to levy up to a quarter-cent sales tax for public transportation.
 Shortly after, the Metro East Mass Transit District began levying a quarter-cent sales tax in both Madison and St. Clair counties.

 In 1985, Agency for Community Transit Inc. (ACT), a 501(c)(3) corporation was formed to provide paratransit service for residents of Madison County.
 Today, the agency operates MCT's bus, microtransit, and paratransit services.
 In the early 1990s, MCT began its “rails to trails” program with the goal of preserving former rail corridors for future transit use and interim trail use.
 Today, the system has 138 mi of trails.

 In May 2024, the district opened a new 26,416 square foot headquarters building on its campus in Pontoon Beach, Illinois.
-That August, the district launched MCT Micro, a microtransit service that operates within Collinsville, Illinois.
+That August, the district launched MCT Micro, a microtransit service that operates within Collinsville, Bethalto, College Hills, Edwardsville, Troy, and Maryville, with partial service to Glen Carbon.

 Services

 Bus

-Madison County Transit currently operates 17 local bus routes and 6 regional bus routes.
-Local routes operate only within Madison County while regional routes provide service to the Emerson Park Transit Center in East St. Louis or downtown St. Louis in Missouri.
+Madison County Transit currently operates 18 local bus routes and four express bus routes.
+Local routes operate within Madison and St. Clair counties while express routes provide service to downtown St. Louis in Missouri.
 In 2008, MCT launched the Summer Youth Pass which allows those 18 years of age or younger to ride for free between Memorial Day and Labor Day.
 That same year, Illinois Public Act 095-0708 went into effect, allowing all elderly/disabled people to ride bus services for free.
 All buses are equipped with security cameras, an accessible lift or ramp and priority seating, and have the ability to "kneel" or lower themselves closer to the ground during boarding.
 Additionally, all buses are equipped with bike racks as part of MCT's "bike and bus" program with an estimated 1,700 cyclists riding each month.

 Fixed route bus service is operated by Agency for Community Transit Inc. (ACT).